ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 start running into numerical accuracy errors.

-[^4]: This is an approximation that holds at city-scale level, but it doesn't hold over much longer distances - indeed, the ancient greeks were able to compute the radius of the Earth with surprising accuracy based on the different directions of sunlight at the same time but in distant places.
+[^4]: This is an approximation that holds at city-scale level, but it doesn't hold over much longer distances - indeed, the ancient Greeks were able to compute the radius of the Earth with surprising accuracy based on the different directions of sunlight at the same time but in distant places.